w1ne/w1ne.github.io/_posts/personal/2023-06-16-Selling-options-strategy.md

 **What can go wrong when wheeling F?**

-### Significant price drop
+## Significant price drop
 If Ford's stock price drops significantly, you could be left holding the shares at a loss for a long time.
 While it is possible to sell covered calls to generate income, it might take a long time to recover the initial investment.

-### Slow recovery
+## Slow recovery
 If Ford's stock price takes a long time to recover after a price drop, it could lead to reduced premiums on the options.
 (30 per contract is not guaranteed)

-### Dividend cuts or suspension
+## Dividend cuts or suspension
 If Ford cuts or suspends its dividends, it could impact the stock price.

-### Reduced liquidity
+## Reduced liquidity
 If Ford's options become less liquid, it might be harder to enter and exit positions at favorable prices.
 This could lead to lower profits or even losses.
 It is important to pick liquid stocks for reading.

 ## Risk mitigation
-1. Position risk
+1. Position risk TBA
-2. Beta weighting
+2. Beta weighting TBA
 3. Diversify.
 Use wheel strategy across multiple stocks or sectors to minimize the potential impact of a single stock's performance on a portfolio.

-Here is my risk mitigation plan for selling options to reach 100,000 in the investment account.
+Here is my **risk mitigation plan** for selling options to reach 100,000 in the investment account.

 1. Save **$5000** which you I am ready to lose.
 In my opinion, trading options with less than 5000 is time-consuming with low returns.
 Not worth the trouble.
 Better to just put it into good ETF.
 2. At **$5,000 to $10,000**